Review of Virgin Voyages

 On June 23, 2015, the cruise line announced it had signed a letter of Intent with Fincantieri (Italian shipbuilder based in Trieste), for the construction of 3 ships scheduled for delivery in 2020, 2021 and 2022 (entering service in 15-month increments).
 The shipbuilding order was officially finalized on December 21, 2016.
-The cruise ships are of the so called "Lady-class", mid-sized (gross tonnage 110000 GT), capacity 2800 passengers (1430 cabins, 90% of which with balconies) and 1150 crew.
+The cruise ships are of the so called "Lady-class", mid-sized (gross tonnage 110000 GT), capacity 2750 passengers (1430 cabins, 90% of which with balconies) and 1150 crew.
 Each vessel will be named via an online contest.

 Each ship has a high percentage of balcony staterooms.
 The new ships greatly differ from other cruise vessels (as design) and target younger and more adventurous travelers (called "sailors").
 Each of the ships is adults-only as passengers under 18 yo (teenagers and kids) are not allowed.

 One of the ship features is the advanced clean energy system via partnership with Swedish company Climeon Ocean.
 The new technology allows reducing CO2 emissions by converting the generated by diesel engines heat into electricity for shipboard use.
 Each of the newbuilds has 6 such Climeon units, saving approx 5,400 tons of carbon dioxide annually.
 The ship's waste processing system is provided by Scanship,

 In July 2017, was announced that Wartsila (marine technologies Finnish corporation / former shipbuilder) was selected to provide the power plants for the 3 Virgin ships.
 Among Wartsila's core products are large diesel engines for cruise and ferries.

 Each Virgin ship is powered by two 8-cylinder plus two 12-cylinder "Wartsila 46F" diesel engines.
 Wartsila's Hybrid Scrubber System operate in both open and closed loop and uses seawater to remove SOx from the ship's exhaust.
 It also significant reduces the NOx emissions.